-- 1. Do one of the following:
+- 1. Do one of the following: - To submit all samples in the batch, click the Submit Batch icon, - To submit specific samples, select the samples and click the Submit Selected

-- To submit specific samples, select the samples and click the Submit Selected Samples icon,
+Samples icon, .

 Note You can also submit only selected peaks for processing.
 See To submit selected peaks for processing.